March 3rd is Employee Appreciation Day! If you’ve hired anyone, whether it’s a gig worker, contract worker, or a more permanent employee, you know ho

 Don’t Be Inflexible

 As said before, people have their own lives.
 If you’re hiring a contractor especially, they have a whole business to run too.
-Be sure when you set deadlines you ask for feedback on whether or not they can make it.
+Be sure when you set deadlines, you ask for feedback on whether or not they can make it.
 Give them options.
 Being able to do this requires you to be organized as well.
-If you’re not on top of the list of things you need to be done then you’re going to burden people with last-minute projects they can’t fulfill.
+If you’re not on top of the list of things you need to do, you’re going to burden people with last-minute projects they can’t fulfill.
 It will frustrate you and them.

 Employee Appreciation Day is just a reminder to treat your employees well.
-People will love working for you if treat them like human beings first and workers second.
+People will love working for you if you treat them like human beings first and workers second.
 The people who work for you need to feel appreciated if they’re doing a good job and be given breathing space to operate at their best.
-Finally don’t forget about their money.
-People may enjoy what they’re doing but they still need to get paid, life isn’t free.
+Finally, don’t forget about their money.
+People may enjoy what they’re doing, but they still need to get paid; life isn’t free.
 Follow these tips and reap the rewards.

 As an Amazon Associate, we may earn commissions from qualifying purchases from Amazon.com.

 This Website and description may contain affiliate links, which means that if you click on one of the product links, we’ll receive a small commission.
 All products have been researched, but do your due diligence.